Jingning-Zhang/PROSPER_analysis/README.md

-# Codes of data analysis in PROSPER paper
+# Codes for data analysis in PROSPER paper

 This is a repo containing codes used for simulation and data analyses in the PROSPER paper.
 For the command line tool of PROSPER, please go to  https://github.com/Jingning-Zhang/PROSPER